bryntum/chronograph/src/guides/CycleResolver.md

 Cycle resolution input
 -----------------

-Cycle resolution is represented with [[CycleResolutionValue]] type, which simply map every variable of the cycle to the formula, that should be used to calculate it.
-Mapping is performed by [[formulaId]] property.
+Cycle resolution is represented with [[CycleResolutionValue]] type, which maps every variable of the cycle to a formula, that should be used to calculate it.
+Mapping is performed by the [[formulaId]] property.

 There's a special formula id constant [[CalculateProposed]] which indicates, that this variable should not use any formula and should use the user input value, or if there's none, its previous value.

 It is assumed that formula can only be "activated" if all of its input variables has some value.
 It can be either a value from the previous iteration, a value provided by user, or an output value of some other formula.
 See [[VariableInputState]] and [[CycleResolutionInput]].
-Then, a formula can not be activated, if it target a variable, that has user input (we should not overwrite user input).
+Then, a formula can not be activated, if it targets a variable, that has user input (we should not overwrite user input).
 Also, default formulas are preferred to regular ones, if several formulas can be chosen.

-Resolution is performed with the [[CycleResolution.resolve]] method, based on the information we have about the input data for variables of the cycle.
-The results are memoized, so repeating resolution for the same input will be instant.
+Resolution is performed with the [[CycleResolution.resolve]] method, based on the information we have about the input data for the cycle variables.
+The results are memoized, so repeating resolution for the same input will be instantaneous.

 For example, if we try to resolve the no user input scenario - a default resolution formulas should be returned: